lvdongxu/lvdongxu.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 One co-authored paper about *ViT quantization and accelerator* is accepted by IEEE TCAS-I. Congratulations to Gang Wang !!!
 - *2024.03*: &nbsp;🎉🎉 The preprint version of our DAC'24 paper *DEFA: Deformable Attention Accelerator* is available on [ArXiv](https://arxiv.org/pdf/2403.10913.pdf).
 Welcome to discuss with us !!
 - *2024.02*: &nbsp;🎉🎉 Our TNANO'24 paper can be early accessed on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10443589).
 - *2024.02*: &nbsp;🎉🎉 One co-authored paper about *Deformable Attention Acceleration* is accepted by DAC'24 !!!
 Congratulations to Yansong !!!
 See you in San Francisco !!!